 The Power Plants List in the lower left quadrant lists each Power Plant that satisfies the search criteria, showing the plant name, country, fuel type, and plant capacity.
 The fuel type is colored to match the icon display color on the map, as indicated in the Queries section, above.
 The list can be sorted by clicking the appropriate column header.
 Click on a plant name to locate the plant marker on the map and display a popup that contains additional details on the plant.
 Conversely, clicking on a marker displays the popup, and highlights it in the Power Plants List.

 Each Power Plant is represented by a marker showing its geographic location on the map.
-The map can be zoomed to a high level of detail, showing detail around the plant including access roads, adjacent facilities, etc. Click a marker to display a popup that shows details about the plant.
+The map can be zoomed to a high level of resolution, showing detail around the plant including access roads, adjacent facilities, etc. Click a marker to display a popup that shows details about the plant.
+(Note that due to map scale and marker size, power plant markers may not be correctly positioned on the map at low zoom resolution; marker locations become more accurate as zoom level increases)

 This section provides some detail on the implementation of the Atlas.